 Tel: 014-220 4142

 The location of Gua Tempurung is marked on my interactive map on the Caves page.
 It was easy to find.
 I exited the North-South Expressway at the Gopeng exit.
 After the toll gate I turned left onto Federal Route 1 in the direction of Kampar.
 After 5km I turned left when I saw the large billboard pointing to Gua Tempurung.
 It was another couple of kilometres from there.
 There was plenty of parking.

 While you are in Ipoh you could take my walking tour.

 There was a shop selling snacks, water and souvenirs.
 They were also renting bicycles at RM6 per hour (RM3 for kids).

 Toilets and changing rooms are available.

 It is possible to do white water rafting on the nearby Kampar River.
-There are a few adventure tour companies offering a day trip combining the Grand Tour of Gua Tempurung followed by a couple of hours of shooting rapids and paddling along the Sungai Kampar.
+There are a few adventure tour companies offering packages of shooting rapids and paddling along the Sungai Kampar.